ho-nl/vagrant-development-box/README.md

 vagrant vagrant unison-sync-polling
 ```

+*You always need to enable this when working with the box, or else the local changes wont be made in the box.*

+### Resolve sync issues `skipped: var (properties changed on both sides)`

+Start unison with the following command `vagrant unison-sync-interact` to interactively solve issues.
+For more information take a look at the [vagrant plugin page](https://github.com/dcosson/vagrant-unison2#sync-in-interactive-mode).

-## Using file system events for real time tracking
+### Using file system events for real time tracking

 ```bash
 brew tap eugenmayer/dockersync